Alejogb1/job-board/blog-data/static-pattern-make-build-system-usage.md

 And now to something a bit controversial but it's true a lot of people I have seen do this they over-rely on static patterns they just create everything through them it is a bad practice if you ask me.
 This one time I saw a build system where literally every file in the project was a result of a static pattern.
 I mean not just C++ files also data files config files literally everything.
 It was so confusing to work with and you had to do so much work to avoid generating a file in the wrong directory.
 It is usually better to use explicit rules for files that are not related to compilation of source files.
 Think about a configuration file that can be located in a different folder based on a condition or a file that needs custom build steps.
 Static patterns are cool but don't overdo it.

-Okay so where can you learn more?
+where can you learn more?
 I’d say don’t look for “static patterns” specifically cause that term isn’t really standardized.
 Instead look at the documentation of the build tools directly:

-*   **GNU Make:** Start with the official Make manual it's a classic I'd say its good to read it because it will give you some of the history and why Make was made in the first place but that may be very boring to some people
+- **GNU Make:** Start with the official Make manual it's a classic I'd say its good to read it because it will give you some of the history and why Make was made in the first place but that may be very boring to some people
-*   **CMake:** Read the CMake documentation and the CMake tutorial it's very well written and covers all the basics
+- **CMake:** Read the CMake documentation and the CMake tutorial it's very well written and covers all the basics
-*   **Meson:** Meson has a great documentation which is easy to read and understand so make sure to start there
+- **Meson:** Meson has a great documentation which is easy to read and understand so make sure to start there
-*   **Autotools:** While it is older and less popular it is still used but it's very different so make sure to check it out.
+- **Autotools:** While it is older and less popular it is still used but it's very different so make sure to check it out.
 It can also be helpful to understand some history of build systems.
 The documentation can be a bit hard to read though but if you like a deep dive then have a go.

 There are also a bunch of books out there on build systems but I am not sure that they will cover this in detail but it's worth it to check out the following books if you are interested in general build process:

-*   "Making Software: What Really Works, and Why We Believe It" by Andy Oram - This books explores the general process of building software so it is beneficial in any type of case.
+- "Making Software: What Really Works, and Why We Believe It" by Andy Oram - This books explores the general process of building software so it is beneficial in any type of case.
-*   "Effective CMake" by Daniel Pfeifer - If you are into CMake this book may be a great purchase for you.
+- "Effective CMake" by Daniel Pfeifer - If you are into CMake this book may be a great purchase for you.

 Static patterns aren’t some magic bullet but they sure can be a lifesaver they help you manage complex builds more efficiently and they are pretty flexible.
 Just keep in mind they are simple string processing rules that need consistent structure and explicit configuration for special cases.